 Now you may be wondering what the beach looks like in Barrio.
 Well, this is what it looks like:

 I hardly ever see anyone swimming here and if you look at the not-so-clean water, the dark sand, the rubbish and the big ships in the background it should not be a big surprise why most people prefer to walk the one kilometer down to Baloy Beach where it’s so much nicer.

 Apart from that, there isn’t really much of tourist interest during the daytime in Barrio Barretto.
 One day I decided to go on a walk along the backstreets of town and the most interesting thing I saw was this turkey who made a face like it was 2 days before Thanksgiving:

 And then on the way back to my hotel I came across a nice pet shop on the main road:

-Other than than, there isn’t anything to do in Barrio Barretto other than eating, drinking and having sex.
+Other than that, there isn’t anything to do in Barrio Barretto other than eating, drinking and having sex.
 However, there are several fun day trips you can do in Subic Bay.
 Just inquire at your hotel reception about one of the following popular tours (links to TripAdvisor):

 - Ocean Adventure